DonMills/BlogPosts/cloudformmap.md

 ### by Don Mills

 _Update: When I originally wrote this article, CloudFormation was written in JSON only.
 Thank goodness over the years YAML has replaced it as the primary way folks write their templates.
-In light of that fact, and since this post still seems to benefit people, I've gone back and added YAML versions of the examples.
+AWS also seems to have modified how the "Fn::Not" intrinsic function works.
+In light of these facts, and since this post still seems to benefit people, I've gone back and added YAML versions of the examples and rewritten the section that used "Fn::Not" to use "Fn::If".
 Enjoy!_

 One of the biggest maxims in Cloud DevOps (and Cloud Architecture in general) is the concept of “infrastructure as code”.
 This translates into a programmatic way to instantiate and configure environments that is not only self-documenting, but easily repeatable.
 Codifying the elements of a cloud deployment allows a process to be developed to predictably create the infrastructure multiple times, while eliminating the chances of human error resulting in misconfiguration or failure.